 While some people might argue which is better: WOOD or RATTAN for the shafts; and offer the mallets in ONE preferred material only, I have all my models available on BOTH shafts.
 You can select and order them either on oversized wooden shafts, or on high quality RATTAN (also slightly thicker than most other rattan shafts)

 I produce both versions wood AND rattan.
 So every performer can select what he likes depending on his grip and taste.
 For example, I play only with WOOD when performing with four mallets and almost always with RATTAN when performing with TWO mallets.

-I have EIGHT DIFFERENT MODELS for various performing situations, starting from “earthy black” (soft, no.1) and ending with a strong-clear sound (canary cut trough no.7).
+I have EIGHT DIFFERENT MODELS for various performing situations, starting from “earthy black” (soft, no.1) and ending with a strong-clear sound (canary yellow, cut trough no.7).
 The eights model is a MULTI TONE model, (two-tone with smooth sound change).

-First I did not want a two-tone mallet, but later I discovered that I AM able to produce a VERY COOL multi-tone mallet, (that will not become “stone-hard-single-tone after 4 weeks) So, I decided to add it to my family. this one is called NJZ-MT and has white wrapping.
+First I did not want a two-tone mallet, but later I discovered that I AM able to produce a VERY COOL multi-tone mallet, (that will not become “stone-hard-single-tone after 4 weeks) So, I decided to add it to my family.
+This one is called NJZ-MT and has white wrapping.